orientation/orientation/README.md

 In development we cheat around OAuth by simply using `User.first` as the current user because it's easy and we're lazy.
 Testing OAuth in dev is hard.

+If you're curious what the OmniAuth hash from Google OAuth 2 looks like [check this out](doc/OAUTH.md).

 [ci]: https://magnum.travis-ci.com/olivierlacan/orientation
 [ci-image]: https://magnum.travis-ci.com/olivierlacan/orientation.svg?token=bYo3ib4PCJrDSsNRgsEK&branch=master